isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-A destructor must be nonprivate or it will prevent using the type:
+A destructor must be non-private or it will prevent using the type:

     class X {
         ~X();   // private destructor